kode4food/interpol/README.md

 You can then follow the instructions at the [Interpol-Express](https://bitbucket.org/kode4food/interpol-express) Bitbucket page.

 ### hapi Integration
-For [hapi](http://hapijs.com/) View Rendering, use the following command from your package's top-level directory:
+For [hapi](http://hapijs.com/) View Rendering, NPM install it like so:

 ```bash
 npm install hapi-interpol --save